akxreddy/AspNetCore.Docs/aspnetcore/grpc/performance.md

 ## Streaming

-In high-performance scenarios gRPC bidirectional streaming calls can be used to replace unary gRPC calls.
-Once a streaming call has started, streaming messages back and forth is faster than sending messages with multiple unary gRPC calls.
+gRPC bidirectional streaming can be used to replace unary gRPC calls in high-performance scenarios.
+Once a bidirectional stream has started, streaming messages back and forth is faster than sending messages with multiple unary gRPC calls.
 Streamed messages are sent as data on an existing HTTP/2 request and eliminates the overhead of creating a new HTTP/2 request for each unary call.

 Example service: